idamariasofie/rock-paper-scissors/README.md

 The following is a list of the technologies I used on this project.

-GitHub – storage and deployment
+* GitHub, storage and deployment
-Codeanywhere – IDE used to write, edit, commit and push the code to GitHub Google Fonts – import font
+* Codeanywhere, IDE used to write, edit, commit and push the code to GitHub
+* Google Fonts, import font
-Font Awesome –used to find icons for buttons
+* Font Awesome, used to find icons for buttons
-Balsamiq – Balsamiq was used to design the wireframe Am I Responsive? – check responsiveness of the website Illustrator – used to design the game icons and favicon Coolors – create color palette
+* Balsamiq, Balsamiq was used to design the wireframe
+* Am I Responsive? check responsiveness of the website
+* Illustrator, used to design the game icons and favicon
+* Coolors, create color palette

 ### Languages Used